Brief History of New Zealand: Names, Themes, Highlights, Timeline

 Timeline of New Zealand History

-1300: Clear evidence of human habitation of New Zealand
+1300: Clear evidence of human habitation of New Zealand.

 1642: Dutchman Tasman becomes the first known European to lay eyes on what he called "Staten Landt" later renamed "Nieuw Zeeland."
+After an encounter with local Maori, he sailed away.

 1769: James Cook claims country for Great Britain.